-Rob Parker: Patriots Are ‘Frauds,’ Won’t Make It To AFC Championship Game
+NESN

 Parker, of course, is one of the biggest Patriots haters around.
 Between calling Tom Brady the “L.O.A.T.” (luckiest of all time) and regularly labeling the Patriots as “cheaters,” Parker hasn’t met a New England Super Bowl title that he believes is impervious to criticism.

-So, when the Patriots got throttled Sunday night on national TV, you just knew Parker would go off.
+So, when the Patriots were throttled Sunday night on national TV, you just knew Parker would go off.

 Here we go: